2021 Best Rangers Competition

 1st.
 Lt.
-Aaqib Syed (left) and 1st.
-Lt.
-Remington Ponce-Pore are running to the starting point of the ACFT/O-Course portion of the 2021 Best Ranger Competition in Fort Benning, GA, April 16, 2021.
+Remington Ponce-Pore performs hand-release pushups during the ACFT/O-Course portion of the 2021 Best Ranger Competition in Fort Benning, GA, April 16, 2021.
 The Best Ranger Competition is a series of physical events such as swimming, rucking, and obstacle courses, that best showcase the competence, physical and mental endurance, and competitive spirit of the United States Army Ranger.
 (U.S. Army Photo by Pfc.
 Matthew Mackintosh, 28th Public Affairs Detachment)

 |Date Taken: